-One of our required RV appliances is our Breville Espresso Maker.
-Even when we're traveling out of the country by plan, or boondocking in our RV (dry camping) we'll actually turn the generator on every morning so that this baby can run and provide us some amazing espresso.
+One of our required RV appliances is our portable espresso maker.
+Even when we're traveling out of the country by plan, or boondocking in our RV (dry camping) we'll use this every morning so we can get some amazing espresso.
 Now, if you like coffee better then check out #4 below.

 Cast iron skillets are some of the top RV camping must haves.
 Honestly, you can use them for most types of RV cooking, from stovetop to oven.
 Or even over a bonfire!